 The concept of incrementality is as follows:

-- The ability to directly tie spend (or some other input) to a specific outcome in an effort to identify effectiveness of a marketing channel, a partner, and/or optimisation tactic.
+- The ability to directly tie spend (or some other input) to a specific outcome in an effort to identify the effectiveness of a marketing channel, a partner, and/or optimization tactic.

 - The process of identifying specific interactions that propel consumers from a passive state to an active state in any given desired action.

 - A way to measure an event that wouldn't have occurred unless a certain action or interaction was taken.

 How brands define incrementality varies; it is not a one-size-fits-all approach.
 This is because a "desired outcome" is different from one brand to the next.

 For example, some actions that brands may look at within their affiliate program to assess "incrementality" include: